Chetana-Nikam/Case-Study-Shopping-Cart/README.md

 # Case-Study-Shopping-Cart
-ecommerce application using spring boot and react js.
+Ecommerce application using spring boot and react js.